ligato/docs/docs/testing/integration-tests.md

 # Integration Tests

-This page contains information about integration tests for VPP Agent.
+This page contains information about integration tests for the vpp-agent.
 The following text describes how to run robot test suites (locally or in any other environment).

 ---